Kurczak1233/The-English-Quest/README.md

 Future.

 I am looking towards learning React framework and of course improving javascript.
-There are a lot to learn in design patterns field of study.
+There is a lot to learn in design patterns field of study.
 I will definitely focus more on those.
 I feel that I should slowly introduce more advanced functionalities in my projects and learn more advanced (and new) C# functionalities.
 I will have to create one small desktop project, so I will definitely learn some WPF.
 Learn testing finally.
 In my opinion, programmer is not developer.
 Developer has to test his applications.